-"There is no age limit on sexuality and sexual activity," reports Stephanie A. Sanders, PhD, associate director of the sexual research group The Kinsey Institute.
+"There is no age limit on sexuality and sexual activity," reports Stephanie A. Sanders, PhD, a senior scientist at the sexual research group The Kinsey Institute at Indiana University.
 While the frequency or ability to perform sexually will generally decline modestly as seniors experience the normal physiological changes that accompany aging, reports show that the majority of men and women between the ages of 50 and 80 are still enthusiastic about sex and intimacy.

 "If you stay interested, stay healthy, stay off medications, and have a good mate, then you can have good sex all the way to the end of life," he says.
 A Duke University study shows that some 20 percent of people over 65 have sex lives that are better than ever before, he adds.